 While we tend to think of breast cancer as a women’s disease, men can develop breast cancer, too.
-The group is small—fewer than 1% of all breast cancer cases—and it is most often found in men between the ages of 60 and 70.
+The group is small—fewer than 1% of all breast cancer cases.
+Most male breast cancer is found in men between the ages of 60 and 70.

 - Family history

 - Radiation exposure